moixllik/formatos-usat/articulo/0-resumen.md

 It must be written in a running text, that is, without paragraphs and must have a minimum of 150 words and a maximum of 250.

-_Keywords_: apa, article, usat, format
+*Keywords: apa, article, usat, format*